sanikovic-sergej/dotfiles/README.md

 - [ ] keep track of additional packages.
 May be usefull for an installer script
     - neovim: Telescop
         - ripgrep [fzf in neovim]
+            - also use fzf native since /** is neat
         - fd/fd-find needs ln -s $(which fdfind) /usr/bin/fd
     - python3-venv [mason in neovim].
 Are you sure?
 Alot of optional in checkhealth
     - tmux, nvim, zsh, pipewire, alacritty [DUH!]